TL;DR

 FAQ

 - When should I send it?: Within 2-24 hours of the interview.
-Within 2 hours is great for a strong vibe; the 24-hour mark is the latest the moment is still fresh in their head.
+Within 2 hours is great for a strong vibe; 87% of hiring managers expect it inside 24 hours, and it loses most of its effect past 72.

 - Should I send to every interviewer in a panel?: Yes — each one personalized to the specific moment from their part of the conversation.
+Use the panel prompt above so the three notes do not reuse the same lines.
 Sending only to the hiring manager and ignoring panelists is a small but visible miss.

 - What if I forgot to ask a specific question during the interview?: Use the follow-up to ask it cleanly.
 One question, framed as curiosity, not a test: “One thing I forgot to ask — how is the team currently organized between platform and product?”